Why Ansible Suits Us Better Than Chef

 11) Ansible is easy to automate

-Ansible can be integrated easily with other server provisioning server software.
+Ansible can be integrated easily with other server-provisioning server software.
 Chef requires more server provisioning server software integration to automate server provisioning tasks.

 Ansible fanboy, 100% official.